Liam-Zhou/chuwa1206/ShortQuestions/annotation.md

 `@Component:`
 Marks a class as a Spring component, allowing it to be scanned and initialized by Spring.

+`ComponentScan`
+Specifies the range that Spring should scan to detect and registers Spring components

 ### Configuration Annotations:
 `@Configuration:`
 Indicates that a class provides bean definitions.